Gao Gong

-Gao Gong (1513–1578) was a Chinese scholar-official during the Ming dynasty.
+Gao Gong (Note: Gao Gong's courtesy name was Suqing, and he was given the posthumous name Wenxiang.)
+(1513–1578) was a Chinese scholar-official during the Ming dynasty.
 During the reign of the Jiajing Emperor, he held a prominent position in the Emperor's inner circle.
-He served as the minister of rites from 1565 to 1566, and later as a grand secretary and minister of personnel.
-He was also the head of the Grand Secretariat from 1571 to 1572.
+He rose to the positions of grand secretary and minister of personnel, and from 1571 to 1572 he served as head of the Grand Secretariat.

 Biography

-Gao Gong was born in early 1513 in Xinzheng, Henan Province.
+Gao Gong was born in early 1513 during China's Ming dynasty in Xinzheng, Henan Province.
 He focused on studying Confucianism and passed the highest level of civil service examinations, known as the palace examination, with top marks in 1541.
 After the examinations, he was appointed to a position at the Hanlin Academy.
 He gradually rose through the ranks and offices.
 In 1552, he was chosen by the Jiajing Emperor to serve as a tutor to his heir, Zhu Zaiji, the future Longqing Emperor, for nine years.
 Gao was highly regarded by Zhu Zaiji and was considered his most trusted and beloved teacher.
-He held the positions of vice minister of rites and vice minister of personnel, before being promoted to minister of rites in 1565.

 In April 1566, Gao was appointed grand secretary alongside Guo Pu with the support of Senior Grand Secretary Xu Jie.
 However, he soon faced accusations of disloyalty to the emperor from a censor, which he believed were instigated by Xu.
 This led to a rift between the two and he began to oppose Xu.
 Despite being a skilled politician who staunchly defended his beliefs, Gao was also known for his arrogance and bluntness.
 He often pushed for his own ideas without regard for precedent or rules, which made him a target for criticism from supervisory authorities.
 His tendency to centralize power and lack of tact weakened his political standing and hindered his ability to gain support from the bureaucracy, ultimately leading to his downfall.

 In early 1567, the Jiajing Emperor died.
 Xu, with the assistance of Hanlin academician Zhang Juzheng drafted the Jiajing Emperor's final edict, and arranged for the accession of the Emperor's son, Zhu Zaiji.
 Xu refused the help of the other grand secretaries, including Gao, which further widened the rift between them.
-As a result, Xu and Gao, along with their respective supporters, began accusing each other of various missteps in the first half of 1567.
+Xu and Gao, along with their respective supporters, began accusing each other of various missteps in the first half of 1567.
 Despite both parties being involved in the accusations, the accusations against Gao were more severe, leading to his resignation in June 1567.